For many camper owners, the beginning of October marks the end of another season of travel.

 If possible, pay a visit to your camper occasionally to check up on her.

-A quick inspection will put your mind at rest there’s no leaks, unpleasant smells from a forgotten rogue tomato or a family of pests moved in.
+A quick inspection will put your mind at rest that there are no leaks, unpleasant smells from a forgotten rogue tomato or a family of pests moved in.

 If you do find any problems, you’ll have fair warning to get them resolved before the spring, which will be here before you know it!